michaelburke1/ppFinal/README.md

 to join the action.

 Hit Control-C to exit the game from the uClient.py window.

+We have tested the project locally and it runs very smoothly.
+However, on ASH, it lags alot and does not play well at all.
+We have tested it fully on Linux and it runs and looks great.